markarenz/mms-next-ssg/PROJECT.md

 ---

-## [ ] MMS-8 Content Blocks: Text Banner
+## [x] MMS-8 Content Blocks: Text Banner

 - Branch: feat/mmsns-8-content-blocks-text-banner
 - User Story: As a user, I should see the text banner matching the style of the design.
 As an editor, I should be able to set the variant, headline, and subhead.
 - ACs
-  - [ ] Create new text-banner section
+  - [x] Create new text-banner section
-  - [ ] Update/add tests
+  - [x] Update/add tests

 ---

-## [ ] MMS-9 Content Blocks: Post List
+## [x] MMS-9 Content Blocks: Post List

-- Branch: feat/mmsns-8-content-posts-list
+- Branch: feat/mmsns-9-content-posts-list
 - User Story: As a user, I should see the post list content block with content coming from the CMS.
 The items should link to detail pages for each item.
 - ACs

+  - [x] Get recent posts for homepage pre-render
-  - [ ] Build out posts-list content block type and create content as needed
+  - [x] Build out posts-list content block type and create content as needed
+  - [x] Style posts list page
+  - [x] Build out post detail page
+  - [x] Add styling to markdown and automatically set target and nofollow on external links
+  - [x] Port all posts from old system to new system
+  - [x] Set up SEO tags for posts
-  - [ ] Update/add tests
+  - [x] Update/add tests

 ---

 ## [ ] MMS-10 Content Blocks: Projects List

-- Branch: feat/mmsns-9-content-projects-list
+- Branch: feat/mmsns-10-content-projects-list
 - User Story: As a user, I should see the projects list content block with content coming from the CMS.
 The items should link to detail pages for each item.
 - ACs
   - [ ] Build out projects-list content block type and create content as needed